-Title Aim Cost Start End Reducing Deforestation in the Brazilian Cerrado Will significantly reduce biodiversity loss by restoring 360,000 hectares of native vegetation and reducing deforestation by 128,000 hectares. £10m Dec 2012 June 2018 Low Carbon Agriculture for Avoided Deforestation in Brazil.
-Supporting small and medium sized farms in the Amazon and Atlantic Forests to implement low-carbon agriculture, protecting forests and biodiversity.
-It will increase annual income per hectare 5-fold and restore 41,100 hectares of forests. £24.9m May 2013 May 2017 The BioCarbon Fund - Initiative for Sustainable Landscapes A multilateral project administered by the World Bank, will avoid deforestation by building sustainable livelihoods in developing countries.
-Defra is supporting programmes in Indonesia and Zambia and in Sri Lanka; our project tackles Human-Elephant conflict by adopting a landscape conservation strategy.
-The fund also supports programmes in Ethiopia, Liberia and Colombia. £85 Dec 2013/Dec 2014 2020 Eco.business Fund - South America (initially Peru, Ecuador, Colombia The Eco.business fund is a public-private partnership.
-The fund will support sustainable production of agricultural commodities and forest products, therefore encouraging wildlife conservation and sustainable use of natural resources. £20m Dec 2015 TBC Ecosystem Conservation and Management Project- Sri Lanka This World Bank managed project aims to improve the management of protected areas and biologically critical ecosystems, in order to avoid deforestation and increase resilience to climate change.
-The project will focus heavily on biodiversity conservation and in particular tackling the causes of Human/Elephant conflict, £19.5m Dec 2015 2020
+Title Aim Cost Start End Reducing Will significantly reduce biodiversity loss by restoring £10m Dec 2012 June 2018 Deforestation in the 360,000 hectares of native vegetation and reducing Brazilian Cerrado deforestation by 128,000 hectares.
+Low Carbon Supporting small and medium sized farms in the £24.9m May 2013 May 2017 Agriculture for Amazon and Atlantic Forests to implement low- Avoided carbon agriculture, protecting forests and Deforestation in biodiversity.
+It will increase annual income per Brazil. hectare 5-fold and restore 41,100 hectares of forests.
+The BioCarbon A multilateral project administered by the World £85 Dec 2020 Fund - Initiative for Bank, will avoid deforestation by building sustainable 2013/Dec Sustainable livelihoods in developing countries.
+Defra is 2014 Landscapes supporting programmes in Indonesia and Zambia and in Sri Lanka; our project tackles Human- Elephant conflict by adopting a landscape conservation strategy.
+The fund also supports programmes in Ethiopia, Liberia and Colombia.
+Eco.business Fund The Eco.business fund is a public-private £20m Dec 2015 TBC - South America partnership.
+The fund will support sustainable (initially Peru, production of agricultural commodities and forest Ecuador, Colombia products, therefore encouraging wildlife conservation and sustainable use of natural resources.
+Ecosystem This World Bank managed project aims to improve £19.5m Dec 2015 2020 Conservation and the management of protected areas and biologically Management critical ecosystems, in order to avoid deforestation Project- Sri Lanka and increase resilience to climate change.
+The project will focus heavily on biodiversity conservation and in particular tackling the causes of Human/Elephant conflict,